 Dr. David Allwright is the Dean of Business and Technology at Bow Valley College (BVC) in Calgary and has served on Business Link’s Board of Directors since 2014.
 In June 2019 he stepped down from his role of the Chair of the Board of Directors.

 Before joining BVC, David was the Associate Dean of Business at Mount Royal University and also taught undergraduate and graduate courses for the Haskayne School of Business at the University of Calgary.

 David also has extensive management and business experience going back to his early days in the Canadian arctic as a Hudson’s Bay manager and fur trader.
 David’s current mandate is to grow the schools of business and technology and enhance the entrepreneurial outreach BVC.

 In his spare time, David is an avid landscape and wildlife photographer.

-At Tecconnect, Renae works with startup companies to help them connect to resources they need, such as marketing, legal or financial advice, to successfully launch and commercialize their products and services.
-Her goal is to support entrepreneurs to achieve successful commercialization in the shortest time possible with the maximum impact.
-Whatever a company needs, she seeks and connects the companies to the resource that fits the best and brings a solution to the table.
+At Tecconnect, a center of excellence for Entrepreneurship and Innovation, Renae created and implemented incubator programs to work with high-growth early-stage companies to help them connect to funding, business coaching services and government programs, to successfully launch and rapidly commercialize their products and services.
+Her goal is to support entrepreneurs to achieve successful commercialization in domestic and international markets in the shortest time possible with the maximum impact.
+Tecconnect has a reputation as the anchor to a growing technology sector in Lethbridge.